-In technical analysis, we assume history repeats itself.
-This is because human nature will remain the same throughout history and by analyzing past price action, we can determine how likely these patterns are to lead to profitable trades.
-This way we can we can set realistic expectations.
-This is the main reason why the signals given by these chart patterns can accurately predict future price movements.
+History will continue to repeat because human/market psychology will remain the same throughout, and by analyzing past price action, we can determine how likely these patterns are to lead to profitable trades.
+This way hww can set realistic expectations for our trading activities and is the main reason why the signals given by these chart patterns can accurately predict future price movements.

 The chart patterns are a great tool to use to time the market and get confirmation on our trade ideas.